Azure/az-cgpu-onboarding/Confidential-GPU-H100-Manual-Installation-(PMK-for-Windows).md

 ## Introduction

-Hello, he following steps help create a Confidential GPU Virtual Machine with an H100 NVIDIA GPU and a Platform Managed Key (PMK) using manual instructions.
+Hello, the following steps help create a Confidential GPU Virtual Machine with an H100 NVIDIA GPU and a Platform Managed Key (PMK) using manual instructions.
 This entails 2 parts: provisioning the CGPU VM and then preparing the guest environment.

 -----------------------------------------------